maickrau/GraphAligner/README.md

 # GraphAligner

-Seed-and-extend program for aligning long error-prone reads to genome graphs.
+Seed-and-extend program for aligning reads to genome graphs.
 For a description of the bitvector alignment extension algorithm, see https://www.biorxiv.org/content/early/2018/05/15/323063

 ### Installation